wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 * **New** for the endpoints added to the list within the period.
 * **Changed** for the endpoints that have new or removed parameters.
 In the details of the endpoint such parameters will have a corresponding mark.
 * **Removed** for the endpoints that did not receive any traffic within the period.
-For each endpoint this period will be different - calculated based on the statistics of accessing each of the endpoint.
+For each endpoint this period will be different - calculated based on the statistics of accessing each of the endpoints.
 If later the "removed" endpoint is discovered as having some traffic again it will be marked as "new".

 ![!API Discovery - track changes](../images/about-wallarm-waf/api-discovery/api-discovery-track-changes.png)